yceruto/symfony-ddd-skeleton/README.md

     ├── bin/
     │   └── console.php

-Use `--kernel` option to run any command different to default one:
+Use `--kernel`, `-k` option to run any command:

     $ bin/console about -k=api

-Or if you prefer ignore the previous option and use environment variables:
+Or if you prefer use environment variables:

     $ export APP_NAME=api
     $ bin/console about                         # api application